cjw296/ansible-role-createtag/README.md

 createtag
 =========

-A role to create a git tag in a repo and push it to any remotes.
+A role to create a git tag in a repo and push it to the specified remote.

 Requirements
 ------------